TartanLlama/function_ref/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)]("http://creativecommons.org/publicdomain/zero/1.0/")

-To the extent possible under law, [Simon Brand](https://twitter.com/TartanLlama) has waived all copyright and related or neighboring rights to the `optional` library.
+To the extent possible under law, [Simon Brand](https://twitter.com/TartanLlama) has waived all copyright and related or neighboring rights to the `function_ref` library.
 This work is published from: United Kingdom.